Federal Depository Library since 1950

 - Identify the latest bills, resolutions, treaties, and nominations considered daily on the floor of the U.S. Senate

-You can find our Government Documents collection on the Third Floor of the Library.
-Government Documents are classified by the SuDocs Classification system and are NOT mixed with the general circulating collection.
-However, you may still check out any of the information located in the Government Documents section.
+You can find our Government Documents collection on the Third Floor of the Russell Library on the Montgomery Street side of the building.
+Government Documents are arranged using the SuDocs Classification system and for the most part, are NOT mixed with the general circulating collection.
+When you find a specific title in the catalog, check the location to see if the item is in the Government Documents Collection or the Circulating Collection and get the call number.

 More information about the Federal Depository Library Program: